ARC Computing Element Installation and Configuration Guide¶

 - Enables and configures GLUE1.x site-bdii functionality.

-ARC CE has built-in functionality to publish usage statictics to the SGAS and APEL centralized accounting services using the Job Usage Reporter of ARC (JURA) component.
+ARC CE has built-in functionality to measure job’s resource usage metrics that can be used for analyses and publishing to the SGAS and APEL centralized accounting services.

-If you need to configure accounting follow the Accounting with JURA guide.
+If you need to configure accounting follow the accounting guide.

 Different ARC CE services open a set of ports that should be allowed in the firewall configuration.